mmaxirod8/ESP32-WROOM-32-BlueJammer/README.md

     - `ESP32 (Models below)`
     - `x2 nrf24L01 + Antenas`
     - `Battery output 3.3 V or 3.7 V (litium or a portable one)`
-    - `Modulo cargador de batería USB-c TP4056` para cargar la bateria de litio
+    - `Modulo cargador de batería USB-c TP4056` (to charge the lithium battery)
-    - `PC & USB cable` para cargar el firmware y el flasheo
+    - `PC & USB cable` (to load the firmware and flash)
     - For testing --> `Protoboard` & `Jump Wires`

-- 2️⃣ ***Proyecto basico***
+- 2️⃣ ***Basic Project***
     - `x2 nrf24L01 + Antenas`
     - `ESP32 (Models below)`
     - `Protoboard`
     - `Jump Wires`
-    - `PC & USB cable` para cargar el firmware, el flasheo, y por si queremos usarla para alimentar a la ESP32
+    - `PC & USB cable` (for loading the firmware, flashing, and if we want to use it to power the ESP32)
     - `Battery output 3.3 V or 3.7 V (litium or a portable one)` [optional]

 ### 4. 🛠️ Flash & Firmware

-En esta parte existen dos sitios web que se encargan del flasheo y firmware de la placa, es decir, las que aplican el codigo necesario para que el ESP32 ejecute las acciones jamming.
+In this section there are two websites that handle the flashing and firmware of the board, that is, those that apply the code necessary for the ESP32 to perform the jamming actions.

-- 1️⃣ Para la version *Proyecto completo*: https://mega.nz/folder/OQpDnLgY#gKpLGsnu_np7O00hVTvWxg
+- 1️⃣ For the *Complete Project* version: https://mega.nz/folder/OQpDnLgY#gKpLGsnu_np7O00hVTvWxg

-- 2️⃣ Para la version *Proyecto básico*: https://smoochiee.github.io/Bluetooth-jammer-esp32/flash1
+- 2️⃣ For the *Basic Project* version: https://smoochiee.github.io/Bluetooth-jammer-esp32/flash1

 ### 5. ⛓️‍💥 Connections

-- Primero, se debe verificar la cantidad de pines y el modelo de nuestras placas (ESP32 y nrf24L01)
+- First, you must verify the number of pins and the model of our boards (ESP32 and nrf24L01)
-- Las siguientes imagenes describen el pinmap de las placas ESP32 mas comunes:
+- The following images describe the pinmap of the most common ESP32 boards:
    - *ESP32-WROOM-32 (38 Pins)*
      <p align="center">
      <img width="1077" height="521" alt="image" src="https://github.com/user-attachments/assets/7334332b-b5f3-4cb0-bdd5-9baee315d54c" />